 Step 1: Reduce Moisture

-Many species of ant will come into your yard and into your landscaping because they are drawn to moist areas.
-When you reduce moisture, you actually make your landscaping less inviting to ants.
+Many species of ant will come into your yard and your landscaping because they are drawn to moist areas.
+When you reduce moisture, you make your landscaping less inviting to ants.
 You might be wondering, "Don't my plants need moisture?"
 Yes, they do.
-But there is a way to give your plants the moisture they need without leaving your topsoil oversaturated and inviting to pests.
+There are ways to give your plants the moisture they need without leaving your topsoil oversaturated and inviting to pests:

 Spacing plants out allows the wind to move between your plants and dry your topsoil quickly after watering.
 This might be laborsome, but it is well worth the effort if you don't want ants and other pests in your home.

 If you have areas that stay damp because of excessive shade, try trimming some tree branches to let the sunlight dry things out.

 If you have a sprinkler, consider putting it on a timer.